2024-2025 Course Catalog

 3. EAST 213/HIST 213: East Asia in the Modern World

-4. Three 6-unit elective courses in EAST, one of which must be a mid-level seminar or higher (300-level or higher).
-One elective course taken on an off-campus program may, upon approval of an EAST faculty advisor, count for one of these three courses.
+4. Four 6-unit elective courses in EAST or in courses cross-listing with EAST.
+One of these elective courses must be a 300-level or higher.
+One of these elective courses taken on an off-campus program may, upon approval by an EAST faculty advisor, count for one of these three courses.

 5. One course that situates East Asian culture in a broader academic, comparative or international context, such as: